reconbot/elasticsearch-statsd-backend/README.md

 	// debug: true,
   elasticsearch: {
-    url: 'http://localhost:9200/', // The url of your elasticserach server indexPrefix:'statsd_' // Prefix of the dynamic index to be created
+    url: 'http://localhost:9200/', // The url of your elasticserach server
+    shutdownOnStartupError: false, // process.exit statsd if the templates cannot be created on startup helpful in docker environments indexPrefix:'statsd_' // Prefix of the dynamic index to be created
     indexTimestamp: 'day' // hour | day | month  - timestamp specificity for index naming
     counterIndexName: 'counter',